cboard-org/ccboard/README.md

 1. Select a group for the iOS sign-in certificate.

-2. Some targets within pods will require enabling 'bitcode', including one in AAC Cboard => libCordova.a

-3. Set a swift-language-version >= 4.0 .
+2. Set a swift-language-version >= 4.0 .
 This should be settled on AAC Cboard Target under swift compiler - language

-4. Update to recommended settings and not allow changes on 'always embed swift standards libraries' to not break the voice record feature
+3. Update to recommended settings and not allow changes on 'always embed swift standards libraries' to not break the voice record feature
     <img width="998" alt="image" src="https://user-images.githubusercontent.com/21298844/234080729-a93b8d34-87dd-40f1-a168-b6f3abacd039.png">

-5. To enable Facebook sign in the 'fbXXXXXXXXXXXXX' URL Scheme should be registered.
+4. To enable Facebook sign in the 'fbXXXXXXXXXXXXX' URL Scheme should be registered.
 In order to do it:
     Under AAC Cboard Target > info > URL TYPES > add a new one with our APP bundle identifier and set the 'fbXXXXXXXXXXXXX' for the URL SCHEME field.
     <img width="888" alt="configure_FB_login" src="https://github.com/cboard-org/ccboard/assets/21298844/d306ba8a-d903-4ef2-b6d5-80f221338572">